sprintberlin/docker-spigot-python/README.md

 the selected version on BuildTools and build a spigot.jar from the selected minecraft version.
 This is done in numerous steps so be patient.

-    docker build -t rickwargo/docker-spigot-python .

 ### Selecting version to compile

-If you don't specify it will always compile the latest version but if you want a specific version you can specify it by adding
+If you don't specify it will always compile the latest version but if you want a specific version you can specify it by changing the value in the Dockerfile.

-	--build-arg SPIGOT_VER=<version>
+	SPIGOT_VER=<version>

-where <version> is the version you would like to use, to build it with version 1.8 add
+where <version> is the version you would like to use, to build it with version 1.8

-	--build-arg SPIGOT_VER=1.8
+	SPIGOT_VER=1.8

-to the docker run line.

 #### versions available